34 Little Life Skills Everyone Needs to Be a Grown-Up

 Choose your own happiness

 Despite what politicians may say, getting offended is a choice, and choosing to keep your cool is a real skill.
 Give others the benefit of the doubt (even if they don’t deserve it), don’t take everything personally, be forgiving, and refuse to take the bait in the argument and you’ll have ultimate control over your own happiness.
 It’s not what happens to you that really matters but how you react to it.
-These are the 10 things happy people always do.

 Write a thank-you note